yuen33/ThreejsMiniGameExample/README.md

 # What else in the example code:
 1. How to add the wechat loading wiget with threejs loading manager;
-2. How to add skybox to the scene;
+2. How to add skybox to the scene; (I downloaded the skybox images from: http://www.custommapmakers.org/skyboxes.php)
 3. How to import GLTF/GLB models (you have to put it online) and add lights;

 # How to test on the real phone: